lscorcia/keycloak-cieid-provider/README.md

 and some CIE ID requirements are not yet implemented in the main package.

-The main issue that this project works around is Keycloak's lack of support for transient identities and for AttributeConsumingServices.
+The main issue that this project works around is Keycloak's lack of support for AttributeConsumingServices in service metadata.
 Also, some of the SP behaviors are hardcoded to work with simple IdPs only (i.e. the SP metadata generation is severely lacking).
 Keycloak is slowly improving on this aspect, so over time this plugin will become simpler and targeted on implementing only the specific changes required by CIE ID.